SimpleITK/SimpleITK/Documentation/docs/source/faq.rst

 -------------------------

 SimpleITK uses advanced C++ meta-programming to instantiate ITK's Images and Filters.
-Addtionally, we use some headers which are included in the C99 and C++ TR1 extension.
+Additionally, we use some headers which are included in the C99 and C++ TR1 extension.
 Therefore SimpleITK places additional requirements on the compiler beyond what is required for ITK.
 In principle we require C++x03 with C99's "stdint.h" and TR1's